-At the current date, SIR has one commitment to lease a property, on which it plans to build a new Scaddabush restaurant.
+At the current date, SIR is building a new Scaddabush restaurant.
 Final costs of construction are subject to uncertainties as to their amounts and timing.
 Items such as finalization of design and final construction quotations could change the total cost of these projects.
 There can be no assurance that the new Scaddabush restaurant will be opened or will become part of Royalty Pooled Restaurants.

-As at November 18, 2018, \$17.0 million and \$7.5 million were outstanding on SIR's Credit Agreement for Credit Facility 1 and Credit Facility 2, respectively.
+As at February 10, 2019, \$15.5 million and \$14.1 million were outstanding on SIR's Credit Agreement for Credit Facility 1 and Credit Facility 2, respectively.